David Brevik and Bill Wang open game publisher Skystone

 Wang helped to bring hit PC games to China, like Dota 2 and Counter-Strike: Global Offensive.
 He was also the vice president and general manager for Perfect World Entertainment.

-“We’ve known each other for more than 12 years and worked together for several times in the past,” Wang told GamesBeat.
+“We’ve known each other for more than 12 years and worked together several times in the past,” Wang told GamesBeat.
 “We trust each other and we have complementary skill sets to provide valuable services for new companies.
 That’s how Skystone Games was born.”

 Publisher and mentor